-Proudly claiming to be one of the best-preserved fortresses in Scandinavia, Fredrikstad is an excellent example of an old European star fort—a beautiful, striking form of architecture.
-The Old Town was built according to the Dutch model, with wide moats surrounding the six star points and high earth ramparts making it impossible to breach the city.
+Fredrikstad’s Old Town was built according to the Dutch model, with wide moats surrounding high earth ramparts, making it impossible to breach the city.
 Today the Old Town is filled with a bustling market square, winding, cobbled alleyways and charming, traditional shops selling unique handicrafts and souvenirs.
-Thanks to its unusual structure, the town is also filled with plenty of lush green spaces, making it a peaceful as well as striking destination.
+Thanks to its unusual structure, the town is also filled with plenty of lush green spaces.

-Located in the Lofoten archipelago, a stunning cluster of islands off of the north coast of Norway, Henningsvær is a charming fishing village spread over several tiny islands in the vast ocean.
-The beautiful, traditional Norwegian houses, painted in bright colors or startling white, appear to emerge from the sea, and are reflected in the crystal clear waters.
+Henningsvær is a charming fishing village spread over seveal tiny islands in the Lofoten Arctic archipelago.
+The town’s colourful homes appear to emerge from the sea, reflected in the crystal clear waters.
 Thanks to its extreme northern location, Henningsvær experiences extraordinary weather conditions.
 In the winter, snow covers the island, turning the buildings into gingerbread houses, while in summer, the village experiences beautifully clear days and 24-hour daylight.

-Longyearbyen is the largest town located on the Svalbard Islands, a cluster found in the Arctic Ocean, and is notable for being the northernmost settlement in the world.
-The surrounding landscape has an extraordinary, desolated kind of beauty; set in a flat, sweeping valley with steep mountains and a sandy bay bordering its edges, the town is a small, colorful spot amidst the dramatic rock and snow.
-Longyearbyen is largely made up of rows of charming houses painted a bright red, green, yellow, or blue, contrasting with the sparkling snow which covers the town eight months of the year.
+Longyearbyen is the third northernmost settlement in the world and the largest on the Svalbard Islands on the North Pole.
+The surrounding landscape has an extraordinary, desolated kind of beauty; set in a flat, sweeping valley with steep mountains and bordered by a sandy bay.
+The town is a small, colourful spot amidst the dramatic rock and snow.
+Longyearbyen is largely made up of rows of charming houses painted bright red, green, yellow, or blue, contrasting with the sparkling snow which covers the town eight months of the year.

-A tiny little fishing village located on the island of Moskenesøya in the gorgeous Lofoten archipelago, Reine draws in thousands of visitors a year despite its diminutive size.
-The landscape surrounding Reine is simply stunning—the winding streets and brightly colored houses of the village cluster around the calm blue waters of the sea, with lush, sloping green hills forming an idyllic background.
+Reine draws thousands of visitors each year despite its diminutive size because of its stunning surroundings.
+The tiny fishing village is located on the island of Moskenesøya in the gorgeous Lofoten archipelago clustered around calm blue waters with lush, sloping hills in the background.
 Meanwhile, all around the village for miles to see, enormous, snow-capped mountains rise like islands from the ocean, creating a formidable, awe-inspiring view.

-Located over 200 miles inside the Arctic Circle, Tromsø greatly benefits from its extreme location.
-The area is considered one of the best places to view the Northern Lights, and the town itself is filled with nods to its Arctic culture, from an aquarium filled with examples of local wildlife, to the Polar Museum.
+Located over 200 miles inside the Arctic Circle, Tromsø greatly benefits from its extreme location, considered one of the best places to see the Northern Lights.
+The town aquarium allows visitors to get up close to local wildlife, and the Polar Museum sheds light on the region’s fearsome apex predator.
 The town’s surroundings are equally astonishing, with large birch forests and stunning views of the area’s numerous fjords and mountains.

-Trondheim is the perfect town for uncovering Norway’s medieval past.
-The town was founded in 997AD, and was the capital of the country under the Vikings for almost 300 years.
-As such, there is plenty of beautiful architecture and heritage to be discovered.
-A stunning example of Gothic architecture, Nidaros Cathedral was one of the most important churches in Northern Europe during the Middle Ages, while the medieval fortress of Sverresborg boasts impressively preserved buildings and now serves as an open-air museum.
+Trondheim, founded in 997AD, was Norway’s Viking capital for almost 300 years and a great place to experience the region’s history.
+The town boasts a stunning example of Gothic architecture, Nidaros Cathedral was one of the most important churches in Northern Europe during the Middle Ages, while the medieval fortress of Sverresborg boasts impressively preserved buildings and now serves as an open-air museum.